qutip/qutip/doc/guide/dynamics/dynamics-krylov.rst

 Krylov for Mixed States
 -----------------------

-In a similar manner, the Liouvillian of a system can be taken as in input for the construction of the Kyrlov basis.
+In a similar manner, the Liouvillian :math:`\mathcal{L}` of a system can be taken as in input for the construction of the Kyrlov basis.
 This extends the applicability of this method to density operator dyanmics in both closed and open systems.